 “Athletes are willing to inject their bodies with drugs to get an advantage, so why not withdraw information to improve performance naturally?” says the founder of InsideTracker, Gil Blander.
 Blander emphasizes that to optimize your body’s physical capabilities, it’s necessary to have scientific evidence about your unique blood biochemistry.

-48 blood biomarkers
+48 blood and dozens of genetic biomarkers

 Ultimate Plan: $699/test

 HIPAA and SOC-2 protection

 InsideTracker is a personalized health and wellness platform that aims to help people optimize their biomarkers to live healthier and longer lives.
 It analyzes genetics, behaviors, and goals to give you personalized nutrition, fitness, sleep, stress, and supplementation recommendations.

 Why choose InsideTracker

 InsideTracker offers DNA testing for dozens of genetic fitness, nutrition, and longevity genetic markers.
 Since genetics influence many aspects of your health, the app can provide helpful context and an action plan.
 It also integrates with wearable devices to collect real-time health data, tracking factors like sleep, activity, and heart rate.

 Comprehensive blood biomarker testing

 Integration with wearables